Joe Koenig

 Joseph (Joe) Koenig (born August 14, 1930) is a Canadian filmmaker and entrepreneur who was the founder and president of Electronics Workbench.

 Biography

 Koenig was born in Dresden, Germany; his family fled Nazi Germany in 1937, emigrating to Canada and settling on a 145 acre farm along the Grand River, outside what is now known as Cambridge, Ontario.

+His older brother Wolf Koenig was also a filmmaker.

 National Film Board of Canada

 Koenig began his career as a filmmaker in 1956 at the National Film Board of Canada (NFB).
 He directed and/or produced 52 films, including Cosmic Zoom, Christopher's Movie Matinée and The Rise and Fall of the Great Lakes.
 Among his numerous honours, he won two BAFTA awards, for Energy and Matter (1966) and The Rise and Fall of the Great Lakes (1968).

 International Cinemedia Center Productions

 He left the NFB in 1971 and, with colleagues John Kemeny, George Kaczender and Don Duprey, formed International Cinemedia Center Productions, where he produced educational films and animated content for clients in Canada and the United States, including the celebrated educator Caleb Gattegno.